-The Editorial Board is comprised of Co-Editors, Associate Editors, Emeritus Editors, Books and media Review Editor, Digest Editor and Editorial Review Board members who have significant expertise and experience in Adapted Physical Activity (APA), a theoretical area associated with research in APA, and measurement models or qualitative approaches associated with APA research applications.
+The Editorial Board is composed of Co-Editors, Associate Editors, Emeritus Editors, a Books and Media Review Editor, a Digest Editor, and Editorial Review Board members who have significant expertise and experience in adapted physical activity (APA), a theoretical area associated with research in APA, and measurement models or qualitative approaches associated with APA research applications.
 Editorial Board members and Associate Editors are appointed by the Editor when a consensus of the Editorial Council (i.e., Emeriti Editors and Associate Editors) and current board members approve the nomination.

 The eligibility criteria for appointment shall include the following: